Jeannie Epper, epic stuntwoman behind feats of TV's 'Wonder Woman,' dies at 83

 She found it difficult to get much stunt work as a woman early on but saw a major surge in opportunity as women got more action-oriented roles in the late 1970s.

 Her breakthrough role — and the one she would always be most associated with — was on “Wonder Woman.”
-Epper crashed through windows, kicked down doors and deflected bullets while doubling Carter on the series that ran for three seasons on ABC from 1976 to 1979.
+Epper crashed through windows, kicked down doors and deflected bullets while doubling Carter on the series that ran for three seasons from 1976 to 1979 on ABC and CBS.

 In the same era, she doubled Lindsay Wagner on “Bionic Woman” and Kate Jackson on the original “Charlie’s Angels.”

-Note: This story has been corrected to show that “Wonder Woman” ran for only one season on ABC, and on CBS for the other two.